When Should I Seek Professional Help Online For My Relationship Struggles?

 If you’re unsure how to progress beyond your relationship struggles, an online therapist can help you find clarity and take your connection to the next level.

 A growing body of research shows that online therapy can be just as effective as in-person therapy, including a 2022 study of couples therapy delivered through videoconferencing.
-Based on data from 60 couples, the researchers noted significant improvements in couples’ relationship satisfaction, mental health, and all other outcome scores over time, with no significant differences between the face-to-face and videoconferencing therapy groups.
-They concluded that the behavioral couples therapy program via videoconferencing is a viable alternative to face-to-face options, especially for couples who live in remote areas without access to traditional therapy.
+Based on details from 60 couples, the researchers noted significant improvements in couples’ relationship satisfaction, mental health, and all other outcome scores over time, with no significant differences between the face-to-face and videoconferencing therapy groups.
+They concluded that the behavioral couples therapy program via videoconferencing is a viable alternative to face-to-face options, especially for couples who live in remote areas without traditional therapy.

 Takeaway